-- Flexible study options for part-time students, include Summer Schools, Study Centres and distance learning.
+- Flexible study options include Summer Schools, Study Centres and distance learning.

-- Opportunity to undertake research in the context of your own or your institution's policy and practice.
+- Undertake a small scale research project in the context of your own or your institution's policy and practice.

 You can choose one of the following Study Pathways as part of this programme:

-The MA in Education is our most popular degree and allows you the greatest flexibility in choice of units and dissertation topic (with the exception of those opting to take the International Baccalaureate Teacher Awards who are required to take specific units).
+The MA Education is our most popular degree and allows you the greatest flexibility in choice of units and dissertation topic (with the exception of those opting to take the International Baccalaureate Educator Certificates who are required to take specific units).

 MA Education (International Education)